-This will be our third year offering Morel Mushroom Courses.
-Residents of Indiana did have a way to comply with the state law requiring all mushrooms that are sold to be "individually inspected by a mushroom identification expert."
+This will be our fourth year offering morel mushroom courses.
+Residents of Indiana did not have a way to comply with the state law requiring all mushrooms that are sold to be "individually inspected by a mushroom identification expert."
 We have received many complaints from foragers who are not able to sell their wild harvest because they are not able to have them properly certified.
 We worked with the Indiana State Department of Health and Purdue Extension in order to get the ability to offer certifications that will be accepted by the State of Indiana.

-2017 courses will be held in Bloomington, Indianapolis, and South Bend, Indiana.
+The 2019 course will only be held in West Lafayette, Indiana.
 The morel course is typically 3-4 hours long and has three main components - morel mushrooms, morel mushroom lookalikes, and food safety.
 We offer a wild mushroom course early in the summer that covers additional species.

-Registration for the morel course includes a 2017 membership for the Hoosier Mushroom Society.
+Registration for the morel course includes all supplies necessary for the course.

 What types of courses will be held?